datageneration/castanet/exampleSite/content/about/about.md

 +++
 date = "2016-09-25T02:11:48-05:00"
-description = "about this site" title = "about"
+description = "About Data Analytics Colloquium" title = "about"

 +++

-## I love my podcast
+## Data Analytics Colloquium

-You should love it too
+Introducing the latest in Data Science